 "Confidential Information" means all information and materials including, without limitation, computer software, data, information, databases, protocols, reference implementation and documentation, and functional and interface specifications, provided by the disclosing party to the receiving party and marked or otherwise identified as Confidential, provided that if a communication is oral, the Disclosing Party will notify the Receiving Party in writing within 7 days of the disclosure.

-“Console” means the UNR Registrar console (accessible at or any updated URL that UNR will communicate to the Registrar) where the Registrar can read and acknowledge official announcements from UNR, as well as perform various functions including but not limited to: access billing information, transaction information, and manually register names.
+“Console” means the Registry Operator admin panel and Registrar web console where the Registrar can read and acknowledge official announcements from the Registry Operator or from the RSP, as well as perform various functions including but not limited to: access billing information, transaction information, and manually register names.

 "DNS" refers to the Internet domain name system.

-“Emergency Circumstances” means that conditions exist that require the immediate attention on the part of UNR and/or Registrar and/or a Registered Name Holder in order to protect the security, stability or integrity of the System.
+“Emergency Circumstances” means that conditions exist that require the immediate attention on the part of the Registry Operator, and/or the RSP, and/or Registrar, and/or a Registered Name Holder in order to protect the security, stability, or integrity of the System.

 "EPP" means the Extensible Provisioning Protocol.